Nav274/ElevateLabs-Task2/README.md

 # ElevateLabs-Task2
-CRUD operatin on student entity
+CRUD operation on student entity on CLI